rocicorp/diff-server/README2.md

 executing transactions.
 As long as transactions are pure functions, and all nodes agree to an ordering, and the database is a deterministic, then execution can be performed coordination-free by each node independently.

-This insight is used by Calvin to create a high-throughput, strictly serialized CP database without the need for physical clocks.
+This insight is used by Calvin to create a high-throughput, strictly serialized distributed database without the need for physical clocks.
 Calvin nodes coordinate synchronously only to establish transaction order, then run their transactions locally.

 In Replicant, we turn the knob further.
-Like in Calvin, Replicant transactions are pure functions in a fully-featured programming language.
+As in Calvin, Replicant transactions are pure functions in a fully-featured programming language.

 Unlike Calvin, nodes do not coordinate synchronously to establish order, or for any other reason.
 Instead nodes execute transactions completely locally, responding immediately to the calling application.
 A log is maintained at each node of the local order transactions occurred in.
-Asynchronously, when connectivity allows, nodes synchronize these logs to establish a total order for all transactions.
-This order is decided authoratively by one logical node, called the "Replicant Server".
-This log is then replicated to each other node (called "Client Node" or "clients").
+Asynchronously, when connectivity allows, "client nodes" (those running the user interface) synchronize their logs with a special (logical) node called the "Replicant Server", which decides authoratively what the total order is.
+The resulting totally ordered log is then replicated back to each client node.

-This will commonly result in a client node learning about transactions that occurred "in the past" from its point of view (because they happened on disconnected node).
+This will commonly result in a client node learning about transactions that occurred "in the past" from its point of view (because they happened on disconnected node) after synchronizing with the server.
 In that case, the client rewinds its database back to the point of divergence and replays the transactions in the correct order.

 Thus, once all nodes have the same log, they will execute the same sequence of transactions and arrive at the same database state.
 What's more, as we will see, most types of what are commonly termed "merge conflicts"